pybites/pybites.github.io-source/content/pages/home.md

 (<a href="https://stackoverflow.blog/2017/09/06/incredible-growth-python/">source</a>)

-In the last years we have grown our PyBites community producing amazing results for our clients.
+Over the last few years of growing our PyBites Community we've produced amazing results for our clients.

-We tackled common pitfalls like tutorial paralysis, improper sequencing and staying comfortable which won't get you anywhere.
+We've tackled common pitfalls like tutorial paralysis, improper sequencing and staying comfortable, which won't get you anywhere.

-And now, after a lot of iterations, we have our unique system which creates rockstar Python developers.
+And now, after many iterations, we have our unique system which creates rockstar Python developers.

 > I recently interviewed for this Data Engineer position.
 I was able to answer questions during their technical phone screening that I otherwise wouldn’t have known because I kept up with the bites.
 I ended up getting an offer and I start next Monday! - Marin M.